May 5, 2026

 Names you will see in the same searches:

 - Noodle Tomato.
 Agent-driven long-form faceless YouTube.
 Pick a niche, the agent writes the script, narrates, picks the b-roll, drops in subtitles, scores the music, and uploads.
 Built for owning multiple channels.
-Plans from $149/mo.

 - Agent Opus.
 Closest in framing to Noodle Tomato, agent-style.
 Long-form-capable, but lighter on multi-channel orchestration and operator reporting.